OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

   - Contains persistent files necessary for running the app.
   - Invisible to users and users can't write to it.
   - Content in this directory is backed up.
-  - The app can disable paths by setting `NSURLIsExcludedFromBackupKey`
+  - The app can disable paths by setting `NSURLIsExcludedFromBackupKey`.
 - **Library/Preferences/**
-  - Used for storing properties, objects that can persist even after an application is restarted.
+  - Used for storing properties that can persist even after an application is restarted.
   - Information is saved, unencrypted, inside the application sandbox in a plist file called [BUNDLE_ID].plist.
   - All the key/value pairs stored using `NSUserDefaults` can be found in this file.
 - **tmp/**
-  - Use this directory to write temporary files that need not persist between app launches.
+  - Use this directory to write temporary files that do not need to persist between app launches.
   - Contains non-persistent cached files.
   - Invisible to users.
   - Content in this directory is not backed up.
   - The OS may delete this directory's files automatically when the app is not running and storage space is running low.

-Let's take a closer look at iGoat-Swift's .app directory inside the Bundle directory (`/var/containers/Bundle/Application/3ADAF47D-A734-49FA-B274-FBCA66589E67/iGoat-Swift.app`):
+Let's take a closer look at iGoat-Swift's Application Bundle (.app) directory inside the Bundle directory (`/var/containers/Bundle/Application/3ADAF47D-A734-49FA-B274-FBCA66589E67/iGoat-Swift.app`):

 ```shell
 OWASP.iGoat-Swift on (iPhone: 11.1.2) [usb] # ls